MegumiKim/RainyDays/README.md

 Cross corse project at Noroff

 ## Description
-An e-commerce website for an fictious outdoor jacket brand.
+An e-commerce website for an fictitious outdoor jacket brand.
 Initially built with HTML and CSS.
 Later adding JavaScript and WordPress as a headless CMS.

 ### Development stages